m-rubik/collapsi-ai/DISCUSSION.md

 #### Findings

-- If you have two CSB's playing each other, the one that starts the game first has ~33% win rate, compared to the one that starts second.
+- If you have two CSB's playing each other, the one that starts the game first has only ~33% win rate.
+If there were no starting bias, we would expect an even 50% win split.
 This indicates the game itself has a built-in bias in favour of the player who plays second, that can be leveraged assuming each player is able to play perfectly.
 - Against a random bot, the CSB wins 96.3% (tested on 1000 games).
 This indicates that there is deep strategy *available* within the game.
 If the design of the game itself innately limited strategical depth, we would not be seeing win rates pushing 95%.
 - Against a human (me), the CSB is incredibly challenging, it took me ~25 games before I managed to beat it.